-10.1 Immediate or Direct Threat
+10.1.
+Immediate or Direct Threat

-If there is an immediate or direct threat to the health or safety (both physical and psychological) of a person or persons, property, or animal; disruption of a program or activity, or where it appears such behavior is likely to take place; or unlawful activity, staff or supervising volunteers must take immediate preventative actions(s).
+If there is an immediate or direct threat to the health or safety (both physical and psychological) of a person or persons, property, or animal; disruption of a program or activity, or where it appears such behavior is likely to take place; or unlawful activity, staff or supervising volunteers must take immediate preventative action(s).
 Examples of immediate action may include some or all of the following:

-- Removal of the individual(s) from the location, event, or activity; - Isolation or evacuation of yourself and/or others if there is fear of a threat; - Calling 9-1-1; - Alerting the 4-H Program Leader and CAHNRS COHE - Complete an Incident Report.
+- Removing the individual(s) from the location, event, or activity - Isolating or evacuating yourself and/or others if there is fear of a threat - Calling 9-1-1 - Alerting the 4-H Program Leader and CAHNRS COHE - Completing an Incident Report

-10.2 Equestrian Safety
+10.2.
+Equestrian Safety

-10.2.1 Equestrian Helmets
+10.2.1.
+Equestrian Helmets